Superflare: General solar activity in the past

 Superflares seem to be associated with a general high level of magnetic activity.
 As well as looking for individual events, it is possible to examine the isotope records to find the activity level in the past and identify periods when it may have been much higher than now.
 Lunar rocks provide a record unaffected by geomagnetic shielding and transport processes.
 Both non-solar cosmic rays and solar particle events can create isotopes in rocks, and both are affected by solar activity.
-The cosmic rays are much more energetic and penetrate more deeply, and can be distinguished from the solar particles which affect the outer layers.
+The cosmic rays are much more energetic and penetrate more deeply, and can be distinguished from the solar particles that affect the outer layers.
 Several different radioisotopes can be produced with very different half-lives; the concentration of each may be regarded as representing an average of particle flux over its half-life.
 Since fluxes must be converted into isotope concentrations by simulations there is a certain model-dependence here.
 The data are consistent with the view that the flux of energetic solar particles with energies above a few tens of MeV has not changed over periods ranging from five thousand to five million years.
 Of course, a period of intense activity over a time scale short with respect to the half-life would not be detected.